Young people are not equipped for the modern workplace, we can do better

-- Opening up learning places – identifying more spaces where young people can collaborate and learn in professional working environments.
+- Open up learning places – identifying more spaces where young people can collaborate and learn in professional working environments.

-- (Re)discovering a mentoring habit – making sure every teenager has access to good quality sustained mentoring to help them develop their talent and build connections with the world of work.
+- (Re)discover a mentoring habit – making sure every teenager has access to good quality sustained mentoring to help them develop their talent and build connections with the world of work.

-- Creating opportunities for real work and platforms for young people to showcase their talent – providing more real world projects to give young people 21st century work experience.
+- Create opportunities for real work and platforms for young people to showcase their talent – providing more real world projects to give young people 21st century work experience.

 “Young people are put under enormous pressure to “succeed” in a narrow range of academic skills.
 Those from disadvantaged backgrounds are particularly vulnerable as they are Many follow the path set out for them by their teachers, taking out student loans for higher education courses, and then finding themselves unable to access good jobs.

 “We are revolutionising the way companies offer work experience to create opportunities for talented youngsters from disadvantaged backgrounds to access high value modern careers.”

 We Rise has built a reputation for delivering high quality research, consultation, film and social media projects that inspire young people to seek opportunities in careers they may not have thought of.
 Companies that have partnered with We Rise include ITV, the Crown Prosecution Service, Leo Burnett advertising agency, global research firm IPSOS and US telecommunications conglomerate Verizon.
 In addition, We Rise is now able to offer organisations access to the minds of Brixton’s brightest teenagers.